 - Resveratrol – this mimics Calorie Restriction (a CR-mimetic) and may help longevity.

 Your life expectancy can be increased by detailed testing to check for common killer diseases.
 While your lifespan will probably never go longer than 120 years, looking for the early signs of debilitating diseases can improve your quality of life.
 After a personal health assessment you may need:

 - CT coronary arteries – to look for hidden atherosclerosis.

-- Bone densitometry – to check osteoporosis risk factor.
+- Bone densitometry – to check the osteoporosis risk factor.

 - Colonoscopy – to find and remove colon polyps before they develop into cancer.

 - CT lungs – to look for lung nodules that may be the earliest sign of lung cancer.

 - Lung signs – sputa DNA testing to look for precancerous lung changes and atypia.

 - F.I.T. – faecal immunochemical testing to look for occult or hidden blood from a bleeding polyp or colon cancer.

 While modern medicine has made incredible strides towards extending the healthy part of our lifespan, silly behaviour can shorten your life.
 Careful attention to the risky things that you do may help you avoid unprotected: